jj1bdx/sfmt-extstate/README.txt

-sfmt-extstate: SFMT C functions with the externalized state table
+* sfmt-extstate: SFMT C functions with the externalized state table

+Edited and written by Kenji Rikitake
+Email contact: kenji.rikitake AT acm.org
+(change AT to @ for the email address)

 Copyright (C) 2010 by Kenji Rikitake.
 All rights reserved.
-Email contact: kenji.rikitake AT acm.org
-(change AT to @ for the email address)

 The (modified) BSD License is applied to this software.
 If you want to redistribute and/or change source files, see LICENSE.txt.